nstratos/anisync/README.md

 ## anisync

-A tool to help you keep your anime lists in sync.
+A tool to help you keep your MyAnimeList in sync with your Hummingbird anime list.